MongetE/JaDe/Readme.md

 `python run.py --dir path/to/dir`
 The `--save` option MUST be set to True: for readability's sake, the analysis won't be printed in the prompt.
+If not passed, `--save` is set to True by default.
-By default, if `--outdir` is not specified, the analysed files will be saved in a `analysis` directory, created in the current working directory.
+By default, if `--outdir` is not specified, the analysed files will be saved in a `annotated_[original_directory_name]` directory, created in the working directory.

 ## Results